| Mouse Over to scroll

 Handbook of Machining with Grinding Wheels|

-Five authors collaborate on this work summarizing the knowledge drawn from research centers in Japan, the United States, Europe, and other countries.
-Showing the emphasis upon application, the book has two sections: Basic Processes and Applications.
-Notable is the details of superabrasives that have largely been missing in books over the last decade.
+In this book five authors collaborate to summarize the knowledge drawn from research centers in Japan, the United States, Europe, and other countries.
+Showing the emphasis upon applications, the book has two sections: Basic Processes and Applications.
+Notable is the details of superabrasives that have largely been missing in older books.
 Examples of new state-of-the-art technologies include dressers and dressing techniques, coolants and coolant applications, sensors and monitoring processes, and vibration and wheel dynamics.

-Not since Francis Farago's Abrasives Methods went out of print in the 1990s have manufacturers had access to updated resources on used of centerless, ID, OD and cylindrical grinding.
-Machine tool design now plays an important role in grinding process and the authors provide chapters on important new machine tool designs and the unique aspects of centerless, ID and surface grinding methods.
+Not since Francis Farago's Abrasives Methods in the 1990s have manufacturers had access to updated resources for centerless, ID, OD and cylindrical grinding.
+Machine tool design now plays an important role in grinding process and the authors provide chapters on important elements of new machine tool designs and the unique aspects of centerless, ID and surface grinding methods.
 Illustrating how spindles play a key role in machine capabilities author discuss spindle designs and the types of products available on the market.

-Click here for more information and availability of the Handbook of Machining with Grinding Wheels.
+Click here for more information and availability of the Handbook of Machining with Grinding Wheels 2nd edition.

 Grinding of Ceramics

 Edited by Dr. Ioan Marinescu

 The state-of-the-art of machining of ceramics by renowned researchers who have spent their careers studying ceramics.
 Includes work of Dr. Malkin on the mechanisms of grinding; Dr. John Mayer on structural strength, and Dr. Ohmori on electrolytic in process dressing (ELID) grinding, and more.